With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 - High Probability of Fraud.
 There was a time when fraudsters would travel around the country and claim to have extraordinary powers.
 Maybe for a few bucks, they’d let you in on their show.
 You’d leave amazed, if a little poorer, but it was all phony.
 Unfortunately, even in the 20th century and beyond many of the most interesting cases have shown a high likelihood of deception.

 - Paranormal Connections.
 The early connection of telekinesis to the spirit world probably didn’t help anything.
 Of course, now we can logically separate powers of the human mind from the actions of supernatural beings, but for many, it still falls under the same umbrella of paranormal mumbo jumbo.
 Particular when combined with things like table-tipping and the Ouija Board, the line between science and the supernatural gets pretty blurry.

 - Lackluster Research.
 Finally, the research really isn’t very compelling.
 And, frankly, it’s quite boring.
 Who cares if someone can influence the roll of a pair of dice once out of every thousand throws?
 This finding is nearly insignificant statistically and has little practical application.

-Does this mean psychokinesis isn’t a real phenomena?
+Does this mean psychokinesis isn’t a real phenomenon?
 That depends on your point of view, of course.

 On Into the Future